aws-samples/foundation-model-benchmarking-tool/README.md

 For some enterprise scenarios it might be desirable to run `FMBench` directly on EKS to leverage the scalability and customization of models.
 Here are the steps to do this:

-1. Setup `FMBench` in your AWS Environment (SageMaker Notebook Instance/EC2 instance/any AWS environment).
+1. Setup `FMBench` in your AWS Environment.
 This can be either on a SageMaker notebook instance (deployed via the [CloudFormation Stack](https://github.com/aws-samples/foundation-model-benchmarking-tool#quickstart)), an [EC2 instance](https://github.com/aws-samples/foundation-model-benchmarking-tool#run-fmbench-on-amazon-ec2-with-no-dependency-on-amazon-s3), or any AWS environment.
-Once you have set up FMBench in your AWS environment, add the following EKS policies to the role associated to the FMBench set up.

 1. Add the following IAM EKS Policies to the existing `FMBench` Role: